FaisalAdeel-SoftDev/EMedicineServices/README.md

-<h1 align="center">🚀 Welcome to EMEDICINE PROJECT 🚀</h1>
+# 🏥 EMED Project

-Project Introduction:
+## 📘 Project Introduction
-EMED project is an online medical ecommerce project where users ca place order for medicines.Project has two kinds of users which are as below:
+**EMED** is an online medical e-commerce project where users can place orders for medicines.

+There are two kinds of users:

+1. **Admin**
+   - Manages order approval, cancellation
-1.Admin: Manages order approval,cancellation,add new medicines etc.
+   - Adds new medicines, etc.

+2. **Customer**
-2.Customer:Can order for medicines after adding into cart and then gets an approval email after placement of order on his/her registered email
+   - Can order medicines after adding them to the cart
+   - Receives an approval email after placing an order on their registered email

+---

-Project Setup Configurations:
+## ⚙️ Project Setup Configurations

-Step#1:
+**Step 1:**
-After project clone into Visual Studio find file DatabaseCreation and run script in sql server to add database with name [EMED].
+After cloning the project into Visual Studio, locate the file **DatabaseCreation.sql** and run the script in SQL Server to create a database named **[EMED]**.

-Step#2:
+**Step 2:**
-After database creation go to appsettings.json.Add name of your sqlserver into connection string.
+After database creation, open **appsettings.json** and add the name of your SQL Server in the connection string.

-Step#3:
+**Step 3:**
-Run the project and see if project is executed successfully.
+Run the project and check if it executes successfully.